adelesmith-sage/BankingServicePapi/README.md

   ```

 ### 2. Import the Collection
+1. Unzip the `Banking Service Test - Provider API.zip` file
-1. Open Bruno
+2. Open Bruno
-2. Click **Import Collection** or use `Ctrl/Cmd + I`
+3. Click **Open Collection** or use `Ctrl/Cmd + O`
-3. Select the `Banking Service - Provider API.json` file
+4. Navigate to the unzipped folder and select it
-4. The collection will appear in your workspace
+5. The collection will appear in your workspace

 ### 3. Set Up Environment
 - Your enablement engineer will provide an environment file